mrs-electronics-inc/mrs-sdk-qt/vm/README.md

 # MRS SDK Qt - Virtual Machine Image

-Packer configuration for building a VM image with Qt Creator and desktop build kits.
+We provide a pre-built VM image optimized for developing applications with `mrs-sdk-qt`.

 ## Overview